flaviut/nim-by-example/content/content/oop_macro.md

 proc newRabbit(self: Rabbit; name: string; age: int): Rabbit
 ```

-We can also use a macro as a pragma:
+Fortunately we can also use a macro as a pragma:

 ```nimrod
 import oopmacro